meysamrezaee/Coronavirus-cases-prediction/README.md

-# Coronavirus cases prediction
+# Coronavirus world case prediction
- Making predictions about the Coronavirus pandemic
+Goal: Making predictions about the Coronavirus pandemic in the world